logo

 April 23, 2022

 In the previous post about terraform, I make a case for testing your Terraform code with Go and Terratest.
 For this post, I’ll be making a case for static analysis tools.
 Static analysis tools for Terraform are a powerful mechanism to help your team follow industry best-practices.
 Conversely, your organization’s infrastructure team can leverage static analysis tools and custom checks to document and enforce company-wide policies.
-These tools operate on the Terraform code or in the Terraform plan.

 Extending Terraform with custom providers